surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.39.3-1 =

+(2017/01/26) Added a missing second argument for the WpssoUtil clear_cache_objects() method when clearing the cache for updated terms and users.

 = 3.39.2-1 =